 In the last few minutes of baking, heat a skillet over medium heat until hot.
 Add remaining tablespoon olive oil and tilt to coat pan.
 When the oil shimmers, carefully add the eggs.
 Fry eggs to desired doneness.

-- Divide the hash between two plates and top each with a fried egg.
+Divide the hash between four plates and top each with a fried egg.
 Serve.